Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

     /usr/share/glvnd/egl_vendor.d/50_mesa.json
     ```

-    Here we choose `/usr/share/glvnd/egl_vendor.d` instead of `/etc/glvnd/egl_vendor.d`, because only the former contains a json file, `50_mesa.json` in this case.
+    Here we choose `/usr/share/glvnd/egl_vendor.d` instead of `/etc/glvnd/egl_vendor.d`, because only the former contains a JSON file, `50_mesa.json` in this case.

     Armed with this path, we then execute, in a terminal, **before** Julia is started: